 Hurricanes Fall to NC State in 72-70 Thriller

-After Williams extended the lead to two with a free throw with 15.9 seconds left, the Hurricanes had one last chance.
-Grant drove the left baseline and tried to feed the ball to Johnson in the paint.
-Smith and Williams broke up the pass and the horn sounded with players for both teams diving on the loose ball.
+With time winding down, Grant drove the left baseline and tried to feed the ball to Johnson in the paint.
+Smith and Williams broke up the pass and the horn sounded with players for both teams diving on the ball.

 Lorenzo Brown finished with 10 points and gave the Wolfpack their largest lead when his three-point play with 12:33 left capped a 14-4 run and made it 55-38.

-Lowe shook up his starting lineup, sending two freshmen to the bench and giving a third a rare start.
-Harrow made his second start at the point in place of senior Javi Gonzalez, while C.J.
+N.C.
+State coach Sidney Lowe shook up his starting lineup, sending two freshmen to the bench and giving a third a rare start.
+Harrow made his second start in place of senior Javi Gonzalez, while C.J.
 Leslie and Brown came off the bench.
-In their place, Williams earned his second start and Howell started for the first time since Dec.
+Williams earned his second start and Howell started for the first time since Dec.
 4.